dyne/tomb/extras/gtk-tray/README.md

 If you like to see our nifty little skull on the upper right corner of your desktop, then compile and install this little auxiliary program.

+## Build

+Make sure that Gcc, GNU Make, pkg-config, Gtk 2.0 and libnotify development packages are installed: in Debian and Ubuntu the packages
+are:

+- gcc
+- make
+- pkg-config
+- libgtk2.0-dev
+- libnotify-dev

+Then launch the `make` command which will build the `tomb-gtk-tray` executable one can copy to the path (for instance `~/bin`).

+## Usage

 Use by launching `tomb-gtk-tray` followed by the name of your tomb as reported by `tomb list`.
 For instance if your tomb is `secrets.tomb`: